 Another way to keep your funds separate and still accessible is to use different bank accounts.
 For example, have one for bills, one for savings, and one for misc. spending – or any others you’d like.
 You can set up as many accounts as you think you need.

 If your take-home pay is the same each pay period, you can automate moving funds, so it’s always exactly where you need it to be.
 This helps ensure you don’t overspend or incur overdraft fees.

 Insurance and Estate Planning

-As you’re organizing your finances, don’t forget about insurance and estate planning.
+Don’t forget about insurance and estate planning as you organize your finances.
 They are key components of any financial plan.

 While insurance is essential, you don’t want to pay for coverage you don’t need.
 Depending on your age, lifestyle, and coverage given by your employer, you will want to consider health insurance, disability insurance, and life insurance.
-Auto and home/renters insurance may be required by law, depending on where you live.
+In addition, auto and home/renters insurance may be required by law, depending on where you live.

 No matter your age, it’s never a bad time to start estate planning.
 Be sure to keep your will and other beneficiaries noted in retirement and insurance plans up-to-date.
 Estate planning can be complicated, so speak with a financial planner or estate attorney to help you get started.

 Organizing your finances now helps ensure long-term financial success.
 So which of these steps will you do today?